Employee Retention 101: Enabling Your Organization's Talent to Succeed

 How an organization makes the shift from talent management to talent enablement varies widely, but there are several key areas of focus to consider, some of which we’ll explore in more detail later in this series.

-3. Learning and Professional Development: In order to actualize the developmental challenges discussed in a forward-looking performance conversation, the organization must have them available.
+2. Learning and Professional Development: To actualize the developmental challenges discussed in a forward-looking performance conversation, the organization must have them available.
 Implementing a learning and development program in which employees can not only stay appropriately skilled for their current role, but upskill to the next level, will enable your organization’s talent and drive retention.

 Talent enablement is not a strategy in which simple boxes can be checked to say it is complete.
 Embracing this approach will require the organization’s full leadership team, with a big lift and dedication from HR.
 However, because it is a broad philosophy, there is certainly a method of implementation that will work for your organization.
 And, if implemented correctly, it will improve your organization’s productivity, your team’s morale, your staff retention and ultimately, your bottom line.